-It is expected that at all times communication with and about students will model to students what we expect of them as emerging young adults.
+It is always expected that communication with and about students will model to students what we expect of them as emerging young adults.

-- Talk and write in a calm, rational and professional manner (bearing in mind that notes on ProMonitor and email are routinely shown to students and parents/carers as part of communication with them). - Avoid making assumptions about the reasons and motivation for the actions of a student - Provide reasons for advice and instructions being given
+- Talk and write in a calm, rational and professional manner (bearing in mind that notes on ProMonitor (ProM) and email are routinely shown to students and parents/carers as part of communication with them). - Avoid making assumptions about the reasons and motivation for the actions of a student - Provide reasons for advice and instructions being given